Customer Stories — 14 min

 The EU Blue Card is a residence permit for skilled workers from outside the EU/EEA.
 It allows holders to live and work in the issuing country (and travel freely between other EU member states, except Denmark and Ireland).

 Note that you may need to prove that the role in question could not be filled by a German or EU national.
-In some cases, your employee may also need to demonstrate some level of proficiency in the German language.
+In some cases, the employee may also need to demonstrate some level of proficiency in the German language.

-Argentina, Australia, Chile, Hong Kong, Israel, Japan, New Zealand, South Korea, Taiwan, Uruguay, or Brazil
+Argentina, Australia, Chile, Hong Kong, Israel, Japan, New Zealand, South Korea, Taiwan, Uruguay, or Brazil.

-Alternatively, if your employee is a Canadian citizen and between the age of 18 and 35, the visa is eligible for up to two years.
+This visa is eligible for up to one year.
+Alternatively, if the employee is a Canadian citizen and between the ages of 18 and 35, the visa is eligible for up to two years.

 As you can see, there’s plenty of administrative work to do if you want to hire a non-citizen or relocate an employee to Germany.
+Each country has its own rules around immigration, employment, and tax practices.
+It can be overwhelming to stay on top of local legislation while hiring abroad.

 Subscribe to receive the latest